Campaign Conserve Research

 The aims of the newly formed Trust are:

 - To promote the study of the history of gardens and gardening, landscape gardening and horticulture in all its aspects.

 - To promote the protection and conservation of historic parks, gardens and designed landscapes and to promote and advise on their conservation.

 - To promote County and Country Gardens Trusts and through them education, appreciation and involvement of the public in matters connected with the arts and sciences of garden land.

 - To encourage the creation of new parks, gardens and designed landscapes.

 We are now called The Gardens Trust.
-We have now (on 24 July 2015) merged with our sister organisation the Association of Gardens Trusts, representing the counties of England and Wales.
+We have merged with our sister organisation the Association of Gardens Trusts, representing the counties of England and Wales.
 You can read more about this momentous event here.
 This website will remain in place for the immediate future, but we will be migrating the content from both organisations to our new website in due course.

 The Garden History Society (GHS) was the oldest society in the world dedicated to the conservation and study of historic designed gardens and landscapes.
 Through our interventions, advice and casework we have helped save or conserve scores of important gardens since our foundation in 1965.

 We now represent the voices of some 8,000 people, worldwide, in the combined organisation.
 As the only UK charity in the heritage ‘sector’ to have been granted a statutory role by government, our conservation team, working closely with our county gardens trust colleagues, now assesses all planning applications related to registered gardens and landscapes in England and Wales.